Home Compare LITE vs SALM.OL

 Lumentum Holdings vs SalMar A: Which Stock Looks Stronger in 2026?

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (LITE: Russell 1000, SALM.OL: STOXX 600).
+Peer scores are normalised within each company's primary universe (LITE: Nasdaq 100, SALM.OL: STOXX 600).

-The result is anchored in growth, but profitability also reinforces the same direction.
-Lumentum Holdings Inc. leads by 18 points on the overall comparison score.
+This is not just a one-metric split: both growth and profitability materially support the lead.
+Lumentum Holdings Inc. leads by 16 points on the overall comparison score.

 Trajectory Similarity